Max Spahn Ph.D.

 robotics: forward and inverse kinematics, impedance control for compliant trajectory generation, receding horizon motion control, collision avoidance in human-shared environments in real-time

-project management: leading and contributing to collaborative research projects, supervising several undergraduate students
+project management: leading and contributing to collaborative research projects, leading cooperate research projects with stakeholders from multiple business lines

 languages: German, English and French